lsst-sitcom/sitcomtn-100/index.md

 > * 1) it is a provisional version which won't be tidied up until after the design review
 > * 2) it is documenting a moving target, meaning that there are places where the present tense is used to save having to write everything twice, but where the work hasn't quite been done yet.
 These are, however, all places where the work is planned and underway, _i.e._ it's not aspirational, it's just not quite finsihed yet, but will be on the scale of weeks.

+> There are many ways to skin a cat.
+This is _de facto_ how it is currently being done, but nothing in here should be taken as an assertion that this is how it _should_ be being done, merely that it is currently (and that without significant intervention and extra effort allocated, it will remain so, due to the finite nature of the allocated effort and enormous scope of work).

 ## Abstract

 ```{abstract}